cterse/expertiza/DEPLOY.md

 travis encrypt DEPLOY_KEY="password for encryption" --add openssl aes-256-cbc -k "password for encryption" -in ~/.ssh/id_rsa -out deploy_id_rsa_enc_travis -a
 ```
+- `<token>` is a GitHub Personal Access Token.
+Follow [these steps](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token) to create a PAT.
+- `password for encryption` may be any random string
+- Then `openssl` command encrypts the private key file specified using the `-in` flag using the ecryption algorithm `aes-256-cbc` with a password given with the `-k` flag and produces a file name specified using `-out`.
+Then `-a` flag [Base-64](https://en.wikipedia.org/wiki/Base64) encodes the output file.

 In the `.travis.yml` file,
 1. Make sure the branch you want to deploy is listed in the `branches.only` property.
 See: [Travis: Building Specific Branches](https://docs.travis-ci.com/user/customizing-the-build/#building-specific-branches)